How to add shore power to your campervan electrical system to charge leisure batteries from the mains supply.

 You can also use a household electrical supply, so it’s ideal for weekend warriors who need to recharge the batteries after a few days away.

-Do I Need Shore Power in my Campervan?
+Do I Need Shore Power in my RV Camper?

-If you’ve built an off-grid campervan, you can charge your leisure batteries from a solar setup and even with a split charge relay or battery to battery charger while driving.
+If you’ve built an off-grid camper, you can charge your leisure batteries from a solar setup, a generator, or a split charge relay or battery-to-battery charger while driving.

 More commonly, the weather isn’t always kind.
 Cloud cover will hamper recharging from solar panels alone.